In Dubai, Harris deals with 2 issues important to young voters: climate and Gaza

 Polling shows approval for Biden's handling of climate change has declined in spite of the investments in his landmark Inflation Reduction Act, particularly with young voters.
 The president has faced backlash over a decision earlier this year to approve a large drilling project known as Willow on federal land in Alaska, and some young voters would like to see Biden declare a climate emergency to give him more power to tackle the issue.

-Harris' trip to Dubai was hastily organized after the White House said President Biden would not attend the summit.
+Harris' trip to Dubai to COP28 was hastily organized after the White House said President Biden would not attend the summit.

 On climate, Harris pointed to spending that the Biden administration has already committed, and rolled out a new $3 billion pledge to the UN's Green Climate Fund to help developing nations deal with the effects of climate change.
 The pledge will require funding from Congress, which is not easy to come by.